alexjriley/dj-depo/README.md

 Looking ahead, I plan to introduce more social-based functionality including comments, ratings, and shared playlists along with the genre tags and search function that I ran out of time to implement in this project.

 Furthermore, I would improve the branding from its basic, minimal theme to something more energetic and unique.
 Moving away from the Bootstrap heavy layout and implementing a different, more kinetic framework such as React.

+## Acknowledgement & thanks

+### Wavesurfer
+- For use of an excellent open-source plugin

+### Code Institute
+- To Mark, Lewis, Jade and the team for their ongoing support.

+### Photographers
+- To Aleksandr Neplokhov, Gigxels, Odin Reyna and Kei Scampa for their images.